Puppet Labs Documentation

 Puppet Enterprise is a complete configuration management platform, with an optimized set of components proven to work well together.
 It combines Puppet (including a preconfigured production-grade puppet master stack), a web console for analyzing reports and controlling your infrastructure, powerful orchestration features, cloud provisioning tools, and professional support.

 Nearly all of the main Puppet and MCollective documentation also applies to Puppet Enterprise.
 For details about PE’s configuration:

 - The system requirements

 - The installation instructions or the upgrade instructions

-- The quick start guide, which walks through building and managing a small proof-of-concept deployment.
+- The quick start guide, which walks you through building and managing a small deployment that can be used as a learning tool, or first steps to creating your company’s deployment.

 - The PE download page